timm/tested/docs/onOptimize.md

 Recently, researchers have applied large pre-trained language models to take a set of domain terms, then expand that to a large one using associations offered by the language model.
-For example, Fu et al. [29] recently reported success in improving predictions using BERT to expand the usecase stories vocab [18].
-Co-PI Kuttal used transformer-based language models, specifically, BERT, GPT2, and XLNet, to classify the intent of developer conversations
+For example, Fu et al. [^fu] recently reported success in improving predictions using BERT to expand the usecase stories vocab [^vocab].
+Co-PI Kuttal used transformer-based language models, specifically, BERT, GPT2, and XLNet, to classify the intent of developer conversations [^kuttal]

+[^vocab]: J. Burstein, C. Doran, and T. Solorio, Eds., Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, NAACL-HLT 2019, Minneapolis, MN, USA, June 2-7, 2019, Volume 1 (Long and Short Papers).
+Association for Computational Linguistics, 2019.
+[Online].
+Available: https://aclanthology.org/volumes/N19-1/

 So can we use generative language models to create detailed backgorund models?
 Guide search using that extra information?
 Here's a crazy idea:

-- Researchers in _particle swam optimization_ (PSO)~\cite{kennedy95particle} implemented
+- Researchers in _particle swam optimization_ (PSO) [^pso1]  implements
 optimization   as   a set of candidates
 "flying around"
 (i.e.   being mutated)  a shared space.